malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 ## Spinodal temperature {#sec:spinodal}

-In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point.
+In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point giving a supercooled liquid.
-The same is also true of the crystal above the melting point.
+The same phenomenon is also true of the crystal above the melting point.
 At some temperature above the melting point, the crystal is no longer metastable, spontaneously melting to form the liquid.
-The temperature at which this spontaneous melting occurs is known as the spinodal temperature.
+The temperature at which this spontaneous melting occurs is known as the spinodal point $T_s$.
-When a crystal is surrounded by liquid above the melting point, melting will occur at the liquid--crystal interface.
-This interfacial melting is explained by the Wilson-Frenkel theory of crystal growth.
-It is when the melting is not only occurring at the interface, at many points within the crystal itself that the temperature is above the spinodal.

-All the theories described in @sec:crystal_growth_theories make the assumption that the melting and growth is occurring at a well defined interface.
+All the theories described in @sec:crystal_growth_theories make the assumption that the melting and growth is occurring at a well defined liquid--crystal interface.
 There is an alternative method of melting, which takes place spontaneously which has been known as the Homogeneous Nucleation Catastrophe. [@Lu1998]